GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 > [pid].js --> { params: { pid: '1' } }

 # fallback
-This is The boolean property must returned from  `getStaticPaths`
+is the boolean property must returned from  `getStaticPaths`

 #### `fallback: false`

-If fallback is false, then any paths not returned by `getStaticPaths` will result in a 404 page.
+If fallback is false, then any paths are not returned by `getStaticPaths` will result in a 404 page.
 You can do this if you have a small number of paths to pre-render - so they are all statically generated during build time.
 It’s also useful when the new pages are not added often.
 If you add more items to the data source and need to render the new pages, you’d need to run the build again.

 #### `fallback: true`